woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

    All Project Workspaces

-In the box at the top of the page, the list of project workspaces can be sorted by name or by last modification, and can also be filtered via string.
+The box at the top of the page provides options to sort the list of project workspaces by name or by last modification, and to filter which project workspaces are displayed based on a string.

-For each workspace, links are avilable for the following functions:
+For each workspace, links are available for the following functions:

-* :guilabel:`Open`, for viewing the maps an layers in the project workspace
+* :guilabel:`Open`, for viewing the maps and layers in the project workspace
 * :guilabel:`Settings`, for changing the project workspace name and settings
 * :guilabel:`Info`, for showing the number of maps, layers, and stores associated with the project workspace